K-r-u-z/kruz-discord-bot/README.md

 ### Embed Management
 - `/kruzembeds` - Create and manage embedded messages
   - `📝 Create/Edit` - Create or edit an embed
-    - Specify category and name
-    - Set title (optional)
-    - Add content
-    - Add footer with support for multiple lines
   - `🗑️ Delete` - Delete an embed or category
   - `📋 List All` - Show all embeds or embeds in a category
   - `📤 Post` - Post embed(s) to the current channel
-    - Post single embed or entire category
-    - Auto-updates when changes are made
-  - `🔄 Refresh All` - Refresh all tracked embeds (incase auto updates fail for some reason)
+  - `🔄 Refresh All` - Refresh all tracked embeds

-  # Tips:
-- Categories help organize related embeds (rules, news, info, etc.)
-- Embeds auto-update when edited
-- Use descriptive names for easy management
-- Preview before posting with list command

 ### Free Games Commands
 - `/freegames` - Configure free games announcements